Securing Your Pop Up Tent on a Hard Surface Parking Lot

 You could even paint the pavers to match your team’s colors.

-After your canopy is set up, use your cordless drill/driver and drill with a masonry bit through the stake holes.
+After your canopy is set up, use your cordless drill/driver with a masonry bit and drill through the stake holes.
 Penetrate a few inches.
 Then screw in the appropriate length and diameter concrete screw through the stake holes until it’s tight.
 Use washers at the head of the screw if needed.
+3″ screws should be plenty unless you’re dealing with hurricane force winds.

 Simple and easy if you are allowed to drill into the parking lot.
-Just remember to have your cordless tool fully charged beforehand or use an electric one if you have electrical power.
+Just remember to have your cordless tool fully charged beforehand or use an electric one if you have access to a generator.

-Here are four inexpensive ways to secure your canopy tent on a hard surface parking lot.
+Here are 5 inexpensive ways to secure your canopy tent on a hard surface parking lot.
 It depends on how windy the day is, how much extra room you have to haul some of these bulky items, or how much time you have to build some of the weights.
 All of these tips will provide plenty of stability to make sure your canopy doesn’t blow away.
-If your tailgating in hurricane type winds, well, then I’d prefer to watch the game from home on the tv!
+If you are tailgating in hurricane type winds, well, then I’d prefer to watch the game from home on the TV!

 Enjoy your football season!